September 27, 2022

 Following the Camino meant I missed out on most of the ocean views because the route dodged inland past the polideportivo (sports center) on its way to the old part of the city.

-Once in town, I celebrated my relatively good pace this morning with a leisurely stop at a bakery for a napolitana and café con leche.
+I stopped at a bakery in Comillas to celebrate my relatively good pace this morning.
+A napolitana and café con leche were exactly what I needed.
 As I devoured both, the skies seemed to clear even more, with a deep blue color trying to creep out from between the clouds.

-I finished up my snack, then took the lovely walk through the narrow cobblestone roads of the town square before heading out of town past the elaborate neo-gothic Sobrellano Palace.
-Originally built as the Marqués de Comillas’ summer palace in 1888, visitors can now take guided tours of the palace.
-This wasn’t in the cards for me, but I did enjoy stopping to take a few photo of the building and the grounds.
+After my snack stop, I took the lovely walk through the narrow cobblestone roads of the town square before heading out of town past the elaborate Sobrellano Palace and its neo-Gothic architecture.
+Originally built in 1888 as the summer palace of the Marqués de Comillas, visitors now come to take guided tours of this amazing site.
+A tour wasn’t in the cards for me today, but I did enjoy stopping outside to take a few photos of the building and its grounds.

-Once out of town and across the river, my route followed the coastline toward Playa Oyambre and then Oyambe National Park.
-A steady wind picked up again, and another rainstorm seem inevitable.
+Once out of town and across the river, my route followed the coastline toward Playa Oyambre and then into Oyambe National Park.
+A steady wind picked up again, and another rainstorm seemed inevitable.
 But the only thing that materialized were some sprinkles here and there.

 I followed the Camino as it wound its way around the edge of a golf course, which seemed to have the ruins of an old medieval stone building sitting between the greens.
 “What a truly bizarre place to build a golf course,” I thought to myself.